ahmadzaihayat/ahmadzaihayat.github.io/_pages/cv.md

   * Duties included: Tagging issues
   * Supervisor: Professor Git

+Research Fellow, Centre for Research in Economic Development and International Trade (CREDIT), School of Economics, University of Nottingham, UK   2022 - on

 * Research Fellow 2022 - on
 Centre for Research in Economic Development and International Trade (CREDIT), School of Economics, University of Nottingham, UK